PCM Budget Model

 The Quest for a Better Way to Budget

-In Spring 2018, the University of Kansas Lawrence campus embarked on a project to modernize its revenue allocation process through the development of a new budget model.
-In our efforts to develop this new budget model, a working group met regularly to review options, consult with campus leaders and develop a process and formula to allocate funds.
+In our efforts to develop a new budget model, a working group met regularly to review options, consult with campus leaders and develop a process and formula to allocate funds.
 The historical model that was in place was built on outdated goals and rationale that could be difficult at this time to understand and justify, and thus often was not transparent to most at the university.
 Moreover, the lack of responsiveness in the model left it inefficient and it did little to encourage units to be innovative and to support university wide goals.
-Furthermore, KU’s method of distributing revenue often left campus-wide interests – such as deferred maintenance and regular merit raises – at the end of the line.
+Furthermore, KU’s method of distributing revenue often left campus-wide interests — such as deferred maintenance and regular merit raises — at the end of the line.
 The new budget model, a revenue allocation system built on our priorities, could help administrators and unit leaders plan more effectively to support the institution’s strategic short- and long-term goals.

 To summarize, In addition to increasing transparency around the process, a new budget model could: